-Our cost can vary depending on the cat and the circumstance however it is normally a donation of $185 per kitten or $250 for 2 kittens.
+Our cost can vary depending on the cat and the circumstance.
+It is normally a donation of $185 per kitten or a range between $285-350 for 2 kittens.
 Adults around $150.
 This includes the desexing, vaccination, worming, flea treatment and microchip as well as FIV/FELV and Parvo test.

 How to pay your adoption donation – Click here – this is payment by Visa or Paypal.
 This is the best/only way we accept donations as you are then issued a receipt and this you can then use for accounting purposes.

 You can also consider becoming an MKC Sponsor www.mkc.org.au/sponsor and commit to a monthly sponsorship as that covers the costs too.
 Sponsors adopt at a lower price.

 The meet and greet at a foster home.

 Most meet and greets happen at an MKC foster home.
 So you are visiting someones house and seeing the cats in the ideal home environment.
 It’s not a shop front or a cafe . . so we ask a few things to ensure the home environment works.